StidZhang/homepage/documentation.md

 ## Regression Model in RapidMiner

-1. Due to the restriction in RapidMiner, most regression models can be found in General Linear Model.
+1. The design in RapidMiner makes most regression models can be found in General Linear Model.

 2. Be careful while using macros.
 Make sure it's defined before the related process start running.